-Derbyshire Dales District Council is proud to announce a successful bid for Government funding to work with the community of Hurst Farm Estate in Matlock to build a long term regeneration strategy.
+Derbyshire Dales District Council successfully made a bid for Government funding to work with the community of Hurst Farm Estate in Matlock to build a long term regeneration strategy.

 We joined forces with Derbyshire Council for Voluntary Services (CVS) Waterloo Housing Group and the Friends of Hurst Farm to make the successful bid to the Department for Communities and Local Government (DCLG).